relf/egobox/README.md

 While I did not benchmark my Rust code against SMT Python one, from my debugging sessions, I noticed I did not get such a great speed up.
 Actually, algorithms like `doe` and `gp` relies extensively on linear algebra and Python famous libraries `numpy`/`scipy` which are strongly optimized by calling C or Fortran compiled code.

-My guess at this point is that interest could come from other Rust algorithms built upon these initial building blocks hence I started to implement mixture of experts algorithm (moe) and on top bayesian optimization EGO algorithm which gives its name to the library[^2].
-Aside from performances, such library benefits from Rust others selling points: reliability and productivity.
+My guess at this point is that interest could come from other Rust algorithms built upon these initial building blocks hence I started to implement mixture of experts algorithm (`moe`) and on top bayesian optimization EGO algorithm (`ego`) which gives its name to the library[^2].
+Aside from performance, such library benefits from Rust others selling points, namely reliability and productivity.
 ## Cite

 If you happen to find this Rust library useful for your research, you can cite this project as follows: